hellonarrativ/api-docs/docs/pubreport.rst

 Returns
 ^^^^^^^
 The Returns File contains information about returns processed on that day from orders (checkouts) attributed to the publisher at specific merchant partners in the past.
-This report operates at a day level and captures the returns processed on a particular day, regardless of when the original checkout occurred.
+This report captures the returns processed on a particular day, regardless of when the original checkout occurred.
 The returns can be partial or full, and can be broken over multiple days.